kristosh/Essentials-of-Machine-Learning/mathintro.md

   <img src="images/mnist2.png" alt="Sublime's custom image"/>
 </p>

-Then, the output of the ML model should be something like $y = \mathbf{w} \cdot \mathbf{x}' \approx 9$ or some other value that codifies this specific digit.
+Then, the output of the ML model should be something like $y = \mathbf{w} \cdot \mathbf{x}' \approx 9$ (or some other value that codifies this specific digit- that is not important for now, if you are curious make questions on it).

 Note that we can have instead of a scalar a vector as an output.
 This vector could be $\mathbf{y} \in \mathbb{R}^{9}$ where each dimensionality represents each of the desired digits.
 In this case, we should replace $\mathbf{w}$ with a matrix.
 But for now, we will stick to the simple case of the scalar output.

 ### Tuning phase for the parameters (training phase)

-It is important of course to figure out a good way to tune the parameters $\mathbf{w}$ in such a way that the above classification task will be resolved.
+In `Machine Learning` we are trying to figure out a good way to tune these parameters $\mathbf{w}$ in such a way that the above classification task will be resolved.
 The process of tuning these parameters is called in machine learning `training` or `learning process`.

 We will introduce this process with a very simplistic example that works as a basis to understand the whole concept.
 This should work as a mere blueprint in order to grasp the idea behind training a ML algorithm.
-During the lecture we will analyze more detailed approaches that work in practice for multiple tasks (classification, regression, clustering etcetera).
+During the lecture we will analyze several training methodologies and algorithms in more details that work in practice for multiple tasks (classification, regression, clustering etcetera).

-Firstly, we will start by making a simplistic hypothesis that our data are linearly separable meaning that we could find a simple line or a surface plane in multi-dimensional space that could separate each different class for our problem.
+Firstly, we will start by making a simplistic hypothesis that our data are linearly separable meaning that we could find a simple `line` or a `surface plane` in multi-dimensional space that could separate each different class for our problem.

 This should be done by just performing a simple linear operation between the data in the dataset and the introduced parameters $\mathbf{w}$.
 This operation looks like: